pseeth/argbind/README.md

 4. Be able to specify arguments from the command line directly to various functions.
 5. Be able to use scoping patterns, so I can run a function inside of a `train` scope and `test` scope, with different results (e.g. for getting a train dataset and a test dataset).

 Nothing out there really fit the bill, so I wrote ArgBind.
-It's simple, small, and easy to use.
+If you have an `argparse` based script, converting it to ArgBind should be very quick!
+ArgBind is simple, small, and easy to use.
 To get a feel for how it works, check out [usage](#usage), [design](#design), and [examples](#examples)!

 ## Installation